szf2020/node-red-contrib-flow-manager/README.md

        "21bcf36a.891e4d": {
           "broker": $config.mqtt.broker,
           "port": $config.mqtt.port
+       },
+       "name:SomeInjectNodeName": {
+          "topic": "niceTopic"
        }
      };
   )
 ```
-The result would be that your mqtt config node will use values from an external configuration file, which is useful in some cases.
+The result would be that your mqtt config node will use values from an external configuration file (which is useful in some cases),
+And a topic value will be inserted to an inject node matched with the given name.

 Note `basePath` is the path to your Node-RED directory.<br/>
 When using Node-RED's "project mode", the value is the project folder path.